On unified preserving properties of kinetic schemes: Example I: UP properties of DUGKS

 \subsection{Modified equation analysis}

-In order to obtain the modified equation of the DUGKS, we first perform Taylor expansions of $f_{j\pm 1/2}^{n+1/2}$ defined by Eq. \eqref{eq:f_interface} at $(x,t)=(x_j, t_n)$, which leads to the following estimate after some standard algebraic manipulations,
+In order to obtain the modified equation of the DUGKS, we first perform Taylor expansions of $f_{j\pm 1/2}^{n+1/2}$ defined by Eq. \eqref{eq:f_interface} at $(x,t)=(x_j, t_n)$, leading to the following equation after some standard algebraic manipulations,

 where ${\cal L} (\cdot)$ is a general linear operator acting on the dummy variable, representing the collection of temporal and spatial derivatives of different orders.
 It can take different forms at different places.
 Here and below we ignore the difference when no confusion is caused.
 The prefactor in the front of $\cal L$ denotes the corresponding leading orders in $\Delta x$ and $\Delta t$ in the collection.
 Note that the collision term also appears in the discretization of the flux, which is a special feature of DUGKS and implies that both the transport and collision effects of particles be precisely included in the scheme.
 With the above result and performing Taylor expansions of other two terms in Eq. \eqref{eq:DUGKS} at $t_n$, we can obtain that